Higher Education Opportunity Program (HEOP)

 See table below for income guidelines.
 Students must be residents of New York State and citizens of the United States or permanent resident visa holders.

-Please Note: The following guidelines apply to students who are entering college for the first time on or after July 1, 2017.
-The amounts reflect the total household income for 2015.
+Note: The following guidelines apply to students who are entering college for the first time on or after July 1, 2022.
+The amounts reflect the total household income for 2023.

 The income guidelines noted above do not apply if a student falls into one of the following categories: